Yugue/flutter_weather_app/README.md

 # A flutter app built for learning purpose
-## This is an app I made following some tutorials and books to learn Flutter how it works.
+## This is an Android app I made following some tutorials and a book to learn how Flutter works.

-Here are some demos of the app.
+Here are some screen captures of the app.
 You can download it into your computer, and run it with the command: flutter run.
 Make sure that you have the flutter SDK installed and a virtual device connected (can be from android studio).

+Features include:
+- users can scroll up and down to view temperatures throughout the day
+- can select different cities
+- can toggle between celsius and fahrenheit
+- the background changes according to the weather conditions (ex. a raining day will show a cloud and rain, sunny day will be a sun), and lighting will change according to the time of the day (dark during the night, and bright during the day)

 <p float="left">
   <img src="demo1.png" width="22%">